personium/setup-vagrant/README.md

-personium.io set up
+Try it on your machine
 ====

-### Try it on your machine

 This procedure sets up personium.io on 1VM using vagrant + ansible.

 You can easily set up on your machine and try to explore personium.io APIs.

-\* This set up procedure is tested with VirtualBox 4.3.20 and Vagrant 1.7.2.
+\* This procedure is tested with VirtualBox 4.3.20 and Vagrant 1.7.2.

 #### Set up